Kidoz-SDK/kidoz-mobile-sdk/Direct/Android/README.md

 ### Initialize the SDK
 The SDK should be initialized only once in an Activity lifecycle.
-When initializing the SDK, please make sure to use your `publisherID` and `securityToken`.
-To receive these credentials please sign up [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=) if you haven't done so already.

 You may run the Sample App with Kidoz's <B>sample</B> `publisherID` and `securityToken` provided in the sample code but <B>be sure not to publish your app with them</B> .